zehreken/zehreken.github.io/source/posts/2026-04-14-shoot-first-drive-later.md

 ### Combining Driving and Shooting

-With these two features successfully converged individually, I then wanted to combine them in a single agent First I thought, maybe I could make use of multiple interactors but then found that Learnin Agents plugin didn't support that.
+With these two features successfully converged individually, I then wanted to combine them in a single agent First I thought, maybe I could make use of multiple interactors but then found that Learning Agents plugin didn't support that.
 Then I thought maybe I can have multiple networks, one for driving and one for shooting.
 That sounded like a good idea but it required too much change and I ditched the idea.
 As I expected it didn't converge successfully with these two features enabled from the beginning.
 After 24k steps of training, which is much longer than my usual training amount, the agent learned to drive a little bit but shooting was completely random.
 On the contrary, both features converged successfully after 2k steps when trained individually.